sophie2chance2/ucb-applied-ml/Module 3 - Feature Engineering.md

 		- Differences size: (m, 1)
 		- Gradient size: (m, 1)
 		- Gradient is an average over all of the examples

 # Features Overview
-- Feature Engineering
 - Data needs to be numeric
 - Need to take raw data and transform it into a feature vector ![[Pasted image 20240121195251.png]]
 - Each row is an example
 - Numeric values may or may not have a linear relationship with output
+- Feature Engineering
+	- Cleaning raw data
+		- Handle missing values, outliers
+	- Produce numeric features
+		- Covert categories, text, images, audio
+		- Transform to similar scales
+	- Combine to form new features
--
+	- Keep only useful features

+# Feature Engineering